semaphoreci/papers/README.md

 ## How to add a paper

-1. Copy the original source file in markdown and related images into the `papers/` folder.
+1. Copy the original source file in markdown to the `tmp/` folder.
-Any images should be relative to this folder.
+2. Copy any related images into the `papers/` folder.
+Any images in the markdown source should be relative to this folder.
+3. Add the header contents of `header.md` to the markdown file.
+The header must contain [valid metadata](https://pandoc.org/MANUAL.html#metadata-variables):

+        cat header.md tmp/MY-AWESOME-PAPER.md > papers/MY-AWESOME-PAPER.md

-2. Append the contents of `footer.md` to the markdown file:
+4. Append the contents of `footer.md` to the markdown file:

         cat footer.md >> papers/MY-AWESOME-PAPER.md

-3. Review the markdown file (see next section).
+5. Review the markdown file (see next section).
-4. (Optional) Add a cover PDF into the `covers` dir.
+6. (Optional) Add a cover PDF into the `covers` dir.
 The filenames of the generated and cover PDF must match.
-5. Edit `Makefile` and add the new filename *without the extension or path* to the list in `PAPERS`:
+7. Edit `Makefile` and add the new filename *without the extension or path* to the list in `PAPERS`:

         PAPERS = paper-1 paper-2 ...
 MY-AWESOME-PAPER

-6. Build all the PDFs: `make pdf`
+8. Build all the PDFs: `make pdf`
-7. Output PDF is in: `build/pdf/MY-AWESOME-PAPER.pdf`
+9. Output PDF is in: `build/pdf/MY-AWESOME-PAPER.pdf`

 ## Reviewing the markdown source

 Open the markdown file and check the following:

-- Add a title and other [valid metadata](https://pandoc.org/MANUAL.html#metadata-variables) at the beginning.

-        ---
-        title: YOUR TITLE
-        author-meta: YOUR AUTHOR
-        subtitle: semaphoreci.com
-        rights:  Creative Commmons Attribution-NonCommercialNoDerivatives 4.0 International
-        language: en-US
-        ...

 - Adjust the size of the images: add `{ width=100% }` at the end of the line and tweak the width as needed.